 Emergency medicine is a specialty of medicine that focuses on the diagnosis and treatment of acute illnesses and injuries that require immediate medical attention.

 Accidents occur uninvited – that is why we call them accidents.
-Do you think you would thrive on the adrenaline and the fulfillment that comes from assisting injured people and people in any emergency life threatening situations?
+Do you think you would thrive on the adrenaline and the fulfillment that comes from assisting injured people and people in any emergency life-threatening situations?

 Look at this video clip to get an idea of the various scenarios in emergency medicine…

 An accident happens on the highway and an emergency trauma team kicks into action.
-A trauma doctor, a certified emergency nurse, an EMT and a parmedic rushes to the scene of the car crash with an ambulance as well as an ambulance helicopter.
+A trauma doctor, a certified emergency nurse, an EMT and a paramedic rushes to the scene of the car crash with an ambulance as well as an ambulance helicopter.

 The emergency response professionals work as a team to evaluate the trauma patients.